houshaoqian/typora/devOps/k8s/k8s集群安装.md

 # http related config
 http:
   # port for http, default is 80.
 If https enabled, this port will redirect to https port
-  port: 80
+  port: 8081

 # https related config
-#https:
+https:
   # https port for harbor, default is 443
-#  port: 443
+  port: 4431
   # The path of cert and key files for nginx
-# certificate: /your/certificate/path
+ certificate: /your/certificate/path
-# private_key: /your/private/key/path
+ private_key: /your/private/key/path

 # # Uncomment following will enable tls communication between all harbor components
 # internal_tls: